Lactation Pumpkin Muffins Recipe for Milk Supply

 - 1 C old fashioned oats

-- 1/2 C raisins or chopped dates (optional)
+- 1/2 C raisins, chopped dates or chocolate chips (optional)

 - 1/4 C ground golden flax seeds